Spleen Disease (Hemangiosarcoma, Hematoma)

 Some splenic masses that are cancerous are classified as benign, meaning they do not generally spread (metastasize), and only take up extra space within the abdomen.
 Even though they do not spread, sometimes this extra space they take up can interfere with other organs.

-Some benign cancerous masses include lipoma (fatty tumors), hemagioma (associated with vasculature), and plasmacytosis (infiltration of plasma cells throughout the splenic nodule or tissue in general).
-Unfortunately, when a spleen has cancer it commonly is the malignant version and not this benign version.
+Some benign cancerous masses include lipoma (fatty tumors), hemangioma (associated with vasculature), and plasmacytosis (infiltration of plasma cells throughout the splenic nodule or tissue in general).
+Unfortunately, when a spleen has cancer it commonly is the malignant version called hemangiosarcoma and not this benign version.

 The most common malignant tumor in the spleen is the hemangiosarcoma (HSA).
 It is also called malignant hemangioendothelioma).
 The cause is not known.
 It can spread to many different organs, making it highly malignant: